One-Year Navigation Center Pilot Overview

 Comparable sites show strong outcomes—up to 50% of participants move to stable housing and emergency-room use drops dramatically.

-Opening Target: January 2026
+Opening Target: Winter 2026

 Pilot Duration: One year (2026)